Deutscher Alpenverein e. V. (DAV)

-With its more than 980.000 members the DAV is the biggest association of mountain sports in the world and one of the largest officially recognised associations of nature protection in Germany.
+With its more than 1,2 million members (2017) the DAV is the biggest association of mountain sports in the world and one of the largest officially recognised associations of nature protection in Germany.

 Its members are organised in 355 regional and independent clubs, the sections.
 The DAV is open for all those who identify themselves with its values and goals: In the DAV lovers of nature and trekkers feel just as at home as climbers and ski-mountaineers, beginners as well as experts.

 In this context everyone is free to decide where and how strong his commitment is.
 Some use the various offers in all areas of mountain sports and nature protection.
 Others create these offers on a voluntary base: they conduct training courses, look after mountain huts and climbing halls, organise youth groups and lead section libraries.

 Mountain sports and mountaineering offer a fascinating range of activities – from trekking to touring to climbing to ski mountaineering and mountain biking.
 In all these disciplines, alpine formation and safety are of central importance.
 The DAV safety research analyses accidents, searches for causes and develops safety concepts.
 The more than 8500 tour guides, trained by the DAV, profit from this know-how as well as the participants of the tours and courses in the sections.
 Apart from the grassroots sports the DAV also supports the competitive sports and is one of the currently 28 non-olympic sports associations in the German Olympic Sports Confederation (DOSB).